 Ann graduated from Brigham Young University Law School in 1988, magna cum laude, where she served as the Managing Editor of the Law Review.
 Following law school she served a judicial clerkship to the Honorable James Duke Cameron of the Arizona Supreme Court.

-Ann is a member of the Order of the Coif, DuPage County Bar Association, Illinois State Bar Association and is a trustee of the Naperville Education Foundation.
-She is a former member of the Naper Settlement Museum Board.
+Ann is a member of the Order of the Coif and Illinois State Bar Association and is a former trustee of the Naperville Education Foundation and the Naper Settlement Museum Board.

 - Brigham Young University Law School, Provo, Utah, 1988